Featured

 Second, we review baby gates intended for use at the top or bottom of stairways.
 You can jump to the second section and see only baby gates for stairs by clicking here.

-Here are our Top Baby Gate Picks (not for stairs)!
+Here are the Best Baby Gates of 2024 (not for stairs)!

 Never use a regular (pressure-mounted) baby gate near a stairway!.